philipyu1997/whatflower-ios/README.md

 <img src="https://user-images.githubusercontent.com/35745973/81493224-95b79a00-9253-11ea-9f31-854bee587da0.gif" width=250><br>

-## Open-source libraries used
+## Libraries

 - [Alamofire](https://github.com/Alamofire/Alamofire) - An HTTP networking library written in Swift.
-- [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - A library that makes it easy to deal with JSON data in Swift
+- [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - A library that makes it easy to deal with JSON data in Swift.
 - [SDWebImage](https://github.com/SDWebImage/SDWebImage) - This library provides an async image downloader with cache support.

 ## Credits

->This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
+>This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/).